History of Tim McGraw in Timeline

 November 22, 2008: First Appearance on 'Saturday Night Live'

-On November 22, 2008, Tim McGraw made his first appearance on "Saturday Night Live."
-He also played "Dallas McVie" in "Four Christmases" that year.
+On November 22, 2008, Tim McGraw made his first appearance on "Saturday Night Live".
+He also played "Dallas McVie" in "Four Christmases".

 Loading Video...

-In 2008, Tim McGraw referred to himself as a "Blue Dog Democrat" in an interview with People magazine and stated that he and his family support Barack Obama.
+In a 2008 interview with People magazine, Tim McGraw referred to himself as a "Blue Dog Democrat" and stated that he and his family support Barack Obama.

-In 2009, Tim McGraw appeared in the film "The Blind Side" as Sean Tuohy, the husband of Sandra Bullock's character, Leigh Anne Tuohy.
-The film is based on the true story of Michael Oher.
+In 2009, Tim McGraw appeared in the film "The Blind Side" as Sean Tuohy, the husband of Sandra Bullock's character.
+The film is based on the story of Michael Oher.

-September 12, 2010: Starred in 'Dirty Girl' Premiere at Toronto Film Festival
+September 12, 2010: Premiered in 'Dirty Girl' at Toronto Film Festival

 On September 12, 2010, Tim McGraw starred in "Dirty Girl", which premiered at the Toronto Film Festival.